-There are three types of Balancing Entities on the PG&E system.
+There are three types of end-use customer Balancing Entities on the PG&E system.
 The first type is a Core Procurement Group (CPG), which includes PG&E's Core Procurement Department and all Core Transport Agents (CTAs) - also called Gas Energy Service Providers.
 These are indicated as 'CTARGAS'.